 Garden Grove, California is a moderately-sized city with a population of 174,676 residents.
-In Garden Grove, there are 9,727 people per square mile, which is well above the national population density average.
+With a population density of 9,727 people per square mile, Garden Grove is well above the nation's average density level.
 Individuals of White (41%) and Asian (39%) backgrounds make up a significant portion of the population of Garden Grove.
 Additionally, more than a quarter of the population of Garden Grove are of Hispanic or Latino origin, and 29% of the population also speak Spanish.
-If finding a family friendly city is important to you, look no further.
-With more than 70% of the people in Garden Grove (over the age of 15) are married and 53% with kids under the age of eighteen.
+70% of the people in Garden Grove (over the age of 15) are married and 53% have kids under the age of eighteen.
 Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.

-Garden Grove has a livability score of 66/100 and is ranked #587 in California and #16,009 in the USA.
-If we dig a little deeper into each category within the livability score, we see that Garden Grove has higher than average grades for the following: amenities (A+) and weather (A).
-On a less positive note, Garden Grove does not rank well for the following: cost of living (F), education (F) and housing (D-).
-It might be a smart idea to take a closer look at each category to find out why.
+The livability score in Garden Grove is 66/100 and the city is ranked in the 45th percentile of all cities across America.
+If we consider each of the categories individually, we see that Garden Grove ranks well for amenities (A+) and weather (A).
+On a less positive note, Garden Grove does not have favorable scores for the following: cost of living (F), education (F) and housing (D-).
+If we take a look at the data, we can find out why.